 In a highly standardized ecological monitoring program, it is necessary to ensure data continuity and empirical integrity in core sampling efforts over time and space, even when conditions arise that require modifications in methodology.
-As part of its fish community assessment protocols (Gutreuter et al. 1995), the fisheries component of the Upper Mississippi River Restoration-Environmental Management Program's Long Term Resource Monitoring Program element (UMRR-EMP LTRMP, simply LTRMP from hereon), uses baited hoop nets to sample channel-oriented, benthic, and chemosensory species not readily collected with other gear types.
-The bait, used for 20+ years, is a mechanically processed soymeal product, known colloquially as bean cake, which has 38% protein, 10% fat, and 5% residual oil content (manufacture's label; West Bend Elevator, Lansing Iowa).
-The LTRMP's sampling has produced perhaps the largest database of baited hoop net samples in the Mississippi River, if not North America.
+As part of its fish community assessment protocols (Gutreuter et al., 1995), the fisheries component of the Upper Mississippi River Restoration Environmental Management Program 's Long Term Resource Monitoring Program element (UMRR LTRMP, simply LTRMP from hereon), uses baited hoop nets to sample channel-oriented, benthic, and chemosensory species not readily collected with other gear types.
+The bait used for 20+ years is a mechanically processed soymeal product, known colloquially as bean cake, which has 38% protein, 10% fat, and 5% residual oil content (manufacture's label; West Bend Elevator, Lansing Iowa).
 Recently, the supplier of the bean cake used for the past 20 years by LTRMP has stated when its machinery breaks they will cease production of this product.
 This creates a standardization issue within the LTRMP fish component sampling protocols because today, most modern processors use chemical solvent (hexane) methods to extract oil from the soymeal, rather than mechanical methods.
 The chemical methods are nearly 100% effective at oil extraction.
 Consequently, readily available bean cake from chemical solvent plants differs substantially in protein and oil content relative to our standardized mechanically processed bean cake.
 Thus, our primary standardized source of baits for hoop net sampling in the LTRMP fisheries component is in danger of not being available in the near future (1-3 years), and compositionally comparable substitutes are not readily apparent.
 We initiated this study to determine whether a reasonable substitute could be found and proven comparable.
-This letter presents results from efforts to identify an alternative bean cake and test its utility, via in situ trials, as a substitute standardized bait in LTRMP hoop net samples.
+This letter presents results from efforts to identify an alternative bean cake and test its utility, via in situ bait trials, as a substitute standardized bait in LTRMP hoop net samples.